What is the difference between breath and breathe?

 A breath (which rhymes with death) is the air inhaled or exhaled during breathing.

 To breathe (rhymes with seethe) means to inhale and expel air from the lungs.

 Writers occasionally confuse the words breath and breathe.

-The word breath is a noun.
-It denotes the air that is either inhaled or exhaled during breathing.
+The word breath is a noun that denotes the air either inhaled or exhaled during breathing.
 Colloquially, it can also mean a short pause (e.g., Take a breath and try again.)

 Paul pinched his nose, took a breath and jumped off the boat.

 The word breathe (which rhymes with seethe) is a verb with the following closely related meanings:

 To inhale and expel air from the lungs.

 Virtually all fish breathe through gills.